-Make sense of data and analytics
+Make sense of data

 We’ve actually left the best for last: a person who does data collection and analytics will be in high demand in the future.
 With automation in the horizon, it will be crucial for companies who can make sense of all that data coming in and strategies their business direction based on them.

 No doubt, technical specialists and IT personnel will continue to rule the roost when it comes to this department but a study called ‘The Business Grammar Report’ revealed that employees who are able to get the big picture and help the company target a large customer base, propel company projects, and increase revenue streams is highly in demand.